tecknephew/QuackSupport/README.md

 # 🦆 Quacksupport

-Self-hosted desktop app to have AI control your computer, powered by the new Claude [computer use](https://www.anthropic.com/news/3-5-models-and-computer-use) capability.
-Allow Claude to take over your laptop and do your tasks for you (or at least attempt to, lol).
-Written in Python, using PyQt.
+This is a self-hosted desktop app that guides you in completing complex os-level computer tasks without taking control from you.
+Powered by the new Claude [computer use](https://www.anthropic.com/news/3-5-models-and-computer-use) capability.

 ## Demo

 TODO

+## 💡 Inspiration

+Zach's grandmother once called him because she was frustrated when she couldn’t figure out how to adjust her screen brightness.
+That call stuck with him (for five long years)—it wasn’t just about brightness; it was about how technology, meant to empower, often leaves the elderly feeling helpless.

+For millions like her, even simple digital tasks are overwhelming.
+Systems prioritising efficiency over accessibility exclude the elderly and tech-illiterate and burden them.
+Mistakes, like printing the wrong ticket or missing an online step, lead to unnecessary frustration and loss of independence.

 ## 🎯 What it does
 Our agent provides step-by-step, visual guidance by spotlighting where users should move their cursor.
 It empowers them to easily navigate technology, reducing reliance on others and restoring confidence.